Rating: ****

 Starring: Dennis Weaver, Valerie Harper, Robin Ignico

-A family of four moves in to a sleepy little town in California in hopes of moving on from the tragic death of their eldest daughter, Jennifer.
+A family of four moves into a sleepy little California town in hopes of moving on from the tragic death of their eldest daughter, Jennifer.
 Parents Phillip and Laura try their best to maintain a picture perfect family life but it soon crumbles down when Laura's mum decided to join in, much to the children's disapproval.
 Days pass by and Phillip begins drinking again and the kids bicker with each other more constantly.
-What's more concerning would be that their now-only daughter,, Mary, starts to hear voices from under her bed and catching glimpses of their late eldest.
+What's more concerning is that their now-only daughter, Mary, starts to hear voices from under her bed and catching glimpses of their late eldest.

-After a blazing incident that almost burned Mary to death one night, the family begins to suspect that their girl might be in need of professional help, believing that these incidents, as well as her visions, might indicate trauma.
-Of course, Mary is having none but does find someone who's willing to take her side- the ghost of Jennifer.
-Explaining to her young sister that the rest of the family doesn't miss her as she does, Jennifer begins hanging out with Mary, along the way plotting deadly vengeance against everybody related in blood.
+After a blazing incident one night that almost burned Mary to death, the family begins to suspect that their girl might be in need of professional help, believing that these incidents, as well as her visions, might indicate trauma.
+Of course, Mary is having none of this and the only one who appears to be on her side, the ghost of Jennifer, puts it to her younger sister's head that the rest of the family doesn't miss her as much as she does.
+And with this, Jennifer begins hanging out with Mary, plotting deadly vengeance against everybody related in blood along the way...

 Bodycount: